zumbov2/deeplr/README.md

 purrr::map_chr(hello, deeplr::detect2)
 [1] "DE" "FR" "ES" "ES" "EN" "PL"
 ```
-The API doesn't seem to not recognize all languages correctly.
-This is not uncommon with such short strings.
+The API doesn't seem to recognize all languages correctly.
+This is not unusual with such short strings.

 ### Second try
 Let's give it some help.
 We create a vector with the correct source languages.